DevExpress-Examples/how-to-create-and-register-custom-filter-editor-functions/Readme.md

+# How to Create and Register Custom Filter Editor Functions

 This example illustrates how to create three custom functions:

 * **NotBeginsWith** - a function opposite to the standard *BeginsWith* function.